 Third, reserving time to answer the questions.
 All the time I did not spend preparing slides, I had to spend answering questions in the forum.
 I wanted to give students an awesome experience, so I read all the questions that were posted, and answered the large majority of them (the others were answered by some TA).
 Answering questions did not take a significant amount of time, though.
 I am going to guess that 30 minutes before each lecture was usually enough.
 I also then spend some time crafting some last-minute slides with the main points that I observed in the forum.

-Finally, I must say I really enjoyed the experience.
-I feel it was good for me and for the students.
+Finally, I must say I have been really enjoying the flipped classroom experience.
+In both years, I feel it was good for me and for the students.
 I did not feel bored at all in any of the lectures (a common feeling when you are giving the same lecture for the Nth time).
-I definitely plan to flip the classroom this year again.
-I will keep you posted.

 Acknowledgments: This would not be possible without the help of so many people.
 First, Frank Mulder, my partner in this course.
-Also, I should thank Wouter Pollet, the TA who created all the gitbook infrastructure for the book.
+Also, I should thank Wouter Polet and Sará Juhusová, my head TAs (Wouter being my head TA for the third time in a row).
 Also, to Marsha Ginsberg, for lots of grammar improvements on the lecture notes themselves.
-Finally, to all the 2019-2020 CSE1110 students for being so nice! :)
+Finally, to all the 2019-2020 and 2020-2021 CSE1110 students for being so nice.